 In the photo above, Mary Ann and I are looking at dinosaurs on the grounds of Barber Marina.
 For more information on the marina’s attractions, click here.

 Here’s how I tend to look at it: we all mess up sometimes.
-There have been countless times I’ve messed up with friends…didn’t return calls, ran very late, accidentally didn’t show for something, or maybe I was just plain thoughtless.
+There have been countless times I’ve messed up with friends…didn’t return calls, ran very late, accidentally didn’t show for something, or maybe I was just plain thoughtless or mean.
 I’m sure I’ve done worse things, and I have friends who have done all this too at some time.
 The great thing about low-maintenance friends?
 They don’t freak out.
 They don’t unfriend you on Facebook or give you the silent treatment.
 They forgive.
 After all, if we want to be forgiven by others, we have to be forgiving, right?
 You know…without sin/casting stones, right?

 And frankly, it’s so much more fun to take the high road.
 In my younger days…meaning my teens and twenties…there were times I just couldn’t be forgiving.
 But I’ve learned.
 There is no fun in that.
 Staying angry just takes too much energy.
 It’s exhausting, and usually, it’s worse on the person who stays mad.
 It’s also simply the wrong thing to do.
 If I ever got mad at you in my teens or twenties, I’m no longer mad.
 Honestly, chances are I don’t even remember being mad.

 Life is a lot more fun if you don’t take it too seriously.

 One thing my mother always told me was that if I want to have good friends, I have to BE a good friend.
 Different people may have different ideas about what that is.
 But for me, being a good friend means giving your friends the benefit of the doubt.
 I might be able to remember the names of everyone in my kindergarten class, but I can’t always remember where I’m supposed to be on any given day.